PetrKryslUCSD/RunMultimaterialVibEP.jl/README.md

 }
 ```
 Change the parameters appropriately.
 Materials can be added.
 Note that the numbers of the materials in the Comsol model are recorded here as strings.

+A note about units: The units for the materials needs to be consistent with the units for the lengths in the mesh file.

 ## Edit the script to run the simulation